-Correction: Recent research has found that the risk of developing AMD has been dramatically lessening over three generations.
-For that matter, Baby Boomers (born between 1946 and 1964) may experience better retinal health over a longer period of time than the two previous generations.
+Recent research has found that the risk of developing AMD has been dramatically lessening over three generations.
+For that matter, Baby Boomers (people who were born between 1946 and 1964) may experience better retinal health over a longer period of time than the two previous generations.
 The Baby Boomers and the new Generation X populations are already seeing comparable declines in AMD incidence, attributed possibly to better environmental conditions, sanitation, nutrition, and prevention strategies.

 That said, the number of people with visual impairment or blindness in the United States is still expected to double by the year 2050.
 This is due to the aging population increase, though, not by any dramatic escalation of the disease risks.

 Misconception #3: “Wet and dry AMD are separate diseases.”